CorsoSystems/corsosystems.github.io/_drafts/2014-04-03-historian-roundup.md

 As mentioned in the FactoryTalk Historian section, Wonderware's Historian Client package was created by the same team who created the software that became VantagePoint.
 While there are a few differences in functionality they are largely very similar packages.

-All of your bases are covered with Historian Client.
+Nearly all of your bases are covered with Historian Client.
 A robust trending tool gives you access to all of your time-series data with access to various analysis tools.
 You can also use an X-Y Scatter Plot with the ability to generate a "golden batch" comparison for your ideal process conditions.

-Second you can access the data through Microsoft SQL Server Wonderware's query interface.
+Second, you can access the data through Microsoft SQL Server using Wonderware's query interface.
 This allows you to use the historical data in other applications such as lab information management or downtime/OEE tracking systems in conjunction with manually entered data from process operators or technicians.
+Clear documentation is available showing you how to retrieve your data in different formats and we have used this method with great success on many projects.